 Keep it Professional

 You'll see a variety of different types of photos on LinkedIn.
 With some of them, you might think you clicked on Facebook by mistake.
-LinkedIn is designed for business and career networking and using an overly casual photo isn't going to impress the recruiters or potential connections who review your profile.
+LinkedIn is designed for business and career networking, and using an overly casual photo isn't going to impress the recruiters or potential connections who review your profile.
 Play it safe and keep it professional.
+Wear what you'd wear to work or a job interview.